Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 1. Unemployment And Wages.

-An increase in Australians’ real income (income adjusted for inflation) is expected in the second half of 2024.
+Australians’ real income (income adjusted for inflation) increased in the second half of 2024, albeit by less than expected.

-Above: Real incomes are starting to stabilise after 18 months of sharp decline.
+Above: Real incomes recently lifted after 18 months of sharp decline.

 Important!